 Under normal circumstances

-If you own your business but also work as a wage-earning employee with a W-2 and not a 1099, paid unemployment taxes (both federal and state), and lost your employee status but can also prove you are actively looking for new employment, you could be eligible under normal unemployment rules.
+If you own your business but also work as a wage-earning employee with a W-2 and not a 1099, paid unemployment taxes (both federal tax rate and state tax rate), and lost your employee status but can also prove you are actively looking for new employment, you could be eligible under normal unemployment rules.

 To further explain, you’d need to have a defined role with its own set of responsibilities—think president, CEO, or COO.
-In order to qualify for unemployment, you normally would have to show that you perform that role on a regular basis.
+In order to qualify for unemployment benefits, you normally would have to show that you perform that role on a regular basis.

 Changes to unemployment rules